top of page

 As we enter into the final quarter of the year, I ask that we don't forget to include God as we press in and seek to accomplish our goals and begin to mull over what we desire to see next.

-Say it with me: "This is my YES year!
+"This is my YES year!
 I deserve to finally say YES to myself and accomplish my dreams.
 I can say YES.
 I don't have to wait for permission.
 My year of YES."

-Will you say YES with me?
-Will this be the year you stop planning and finally start becoming?
-Have you decided if this is your "YES" year?
-If you agree, type YES in the comments.
+So—Will you say YES with me?
+Will this be the year you stop planning… and finally start becoming?

 Comments